gudfit/gudfit/README.md

 * 🌍  I'm based in London
 * ✉️  You can contact me at [daniel2468114@gmail.com](mailto:daniel2468114@gmail.com)
 * 🧠  I'm learning Neuromorphic Computing and Deep learning
-* 🤖  Very Interested in neuromorphic computing and quantitative programming.
+* 🤖  Very Interested in neuromorphic computing and quantitative programming
-* ⚡  I really like rabbits and cats 😊.
+* ⚡  I really like rabbits and cats 😊
+* (,,>﹏<,,) Ignore the name i made it when i was 15

 ### <img height="40" src="https://raw.githubusercontent.com/innng/innng/master/assets/kyubey.gif"/> Resume